-Inventories, net
+Inventories

 Inventories are stated at the lower of cost or market, with cost determined using the first-in-first-out method.
-Inventories, which consist of implants and instruments held in our warehouse or with third-party independent sales agencies or distributors, are considered finished goods and are purchased from third parties.
+Inventories, which consist of implants and instruments held in our warehouse, are considered finished goods and are purchased from third parties.
+The implants included in consigned sets held at our sales agents or hospitals are also considered finished goods inventory.

 We evaluate the carrying value of our inventories in relation to the estimated forecast of product demand, which takes into consideration the life cycle of the product.
-A significant decrease in demand could result in an increase in the amount of excess inventory on hand, which could lead to additional charges for excess and obsolete inventory.
+A significant decrease in demand could result in an increase in the amount of excess inventory on hand, which could lead to additional reserves for excess and obsolete inventory.

 The need to maintain substantial levels of inventory impacts our estimates for excess and obsolete inventory.
 Each of our implant systems are designed to include implantable products that come in different sizes and shapes to accommodate the surgeon's needs.
 Typically, a small number of the set components are used in each surgical procedure.
 Certain components within each set may become obsolete before other components based on the usage patterns.
-We adjust inventory values, as needed, to reflect these usage patterns and life cycles.
+We adjust inventory values, as needed, to reflect these usage patterns and life cycle.